heuer/segno/README.rst

 Segno is a QR Code and Micro QR Code encoder which has no further dependencies.

-This package implements ISO/IEC 18004:2006(E) / ISO/IEC 18004:2015(E) "QR Code bar
+This package implements ISO/IEC 18004:2015(E) "QR Code bar code symbology specification" and produces Micro QR Codes and QR Codes with nearly no effort.
-code symbology specification" and produces Micro QR Codes and QR Codes with nearly no effort.
+It supports the Structured Append mode which splits a message across several QR Codes.

 Segno provides several serialization formats like Scalable Vector Graphics (SVG), Encapsulated PostScript (EPS), Portable Network Graphics (PNG),